 - All roommates/suitemates are encouraged to wear masks inside their room/unit/suite except when sleeping or eating.

 - For those in units with kitchens, work out schedules with the others to limit interactions while preparing meals.

 - During quarantine, utilize proper cleaning procedures when using a shared kitchen.

 Off-campus students in quarantine are expected to remain in their locations and follow the directives of the Colonial Health Center until released.

-Exempt (unvaccinated) individuals in quarantine will need a clearance from the Campus COVID-19 Support Team (CCST) to return to campus.
-Clearance protocols will be based on CDC and D.C.
-Health guidance and coordinated with GW’s clinical entities.
+Vaccine or booster-exempt individuals in quarantine will need a clearance from the Campus COVID-19 Support Team (CCST) to return to campus.
+Clearance protocols will be based on CDC and DC Health guidance and coordinated with GW’s clinical entities.